JimMarshall35/gameboy-snake/README.md

 this is snake for the gameboy, basically complete but needs some embellishing.
+This repo includes the bgb emulator and tools for editing gameboy sprites - because they're both such small files.

 You can move the snake around, eat pellets and get longer.
 You die if you crash into yourself or the edges of the screen.